On the Expressive Power of Inquisitive Team Logic and Inquisitive First-Order Logic: Preliminaries

 where the right-hand side refers to the standard truth-value in standard Tarskian semantics.
 Intuitively, the formula $?\alpha$ is regarded as capturing the question whether $\alpha$ is true or false; it is supported if all assignments in the team agree on the answer to this question.
 Obviously, $?\alpha$ is supported relative to any singleton team, but (typically) not relative to an arbitrary team, thus violating truth-conditionality.

 Another example of an inquisitive formula, which will play an important role for our purposes, is the following.
 For a variable term $t$, let us define

 where $x$ is an arbitrary variable not occurring in $t$.
-It is easy to check that $\lambda t$ is supported by a team $X$ just in case the value of $t$ is constant throughout $X$:
+It is easy to check that $\mu t$ is supported by a team $X$ just in case the value of $t$ is constant throughout $X$:

-Intuitively, $\lambda t$ expresses the question ``what is $t$''.
-We refer to formulas of the form $\lambda t$ as \emph{value questions}.\footnote{It is easy to check that the same result could be obtained by defining $\lambda t$ as $\existsi x(x=t)$.
-This was indeed the definition adopted in some previous work \cite{Ciardelli:23book}.
-Here, we opt for the definition in terms of $\forall$ and $?$, since this allows us to obtain formulas expressing dependency that fit within the $\existsi$-free fragment of \inqBT, which is known to be especially well-behaved.
-As shown in \cite{CiardelliConti:26} based on results in \cite{CiardelliGrilletti:22}, this fragment is entailment-compact and recursively axiomatizable.} Using a strategy that goes back to \cite{abramsky}, we can then express dependencies in terms of value questions and implication.
+Intuitively, $\mu t$ expresses the question ``what is $t$''.
+We refer to formulas of the form $\mu t$ as \emph{value questions}.\footnote{It is easy to check that the same result can be obtained by the formula $\lambda t\,:=\,\existsi x(x=t)$.
+This was indeed the strategy adopted in some previous work \cite{Ciardelli:23book}.
+Here, we prefer to make use of the formulas $\mu t$ (defined in terms of $\forall$ and $?$) rather than $ \lambda t$ (defined in terms of $\existsi$) since the former option allows us to obtain formulas expressing dependency that fit within the $\existsi$-free fragment of \inqBT, which is known to be especially well-behaved: as shown in \cite{CiardelliGrilletti:22} and \cite{CiardelliConti:26}, this fragment is entailment-compact and recursively axiomatizable.} Using a strategy that goes back to \cite{abramsky}, we can then express dependencies in terms of value questions and implication.
 We have:

 This is exactly the semantics of a dependence atom $=(\vec x,y)$ in dependence logic (where $\vec x=x_1\dots x_n$).
 For convenience, we will adopt the notation $=(\vec x,y)$ as an abbreviation, defined as follows: